samhinshaw/blog/_posts/2017-09-13_ligatures.md

 ## Conclusion

 That was it!
 You're done!
 For the moment, I'm enjoying ligatures due to their aesthetic, but I am curious if I will run into issues in the future with difficulty distinguishing between different operators.
-Specifically, in JavaScript, the difference between `==` and `===` can be huge.
+Specifically, in JavaScript, the difference between `==` and `===` can be <span class="hover-text" title="the double equals operator performs type-coercion, triple equals does not.">code-breaking</span>.
 But for now, I'm just going to enjoy!

 For more comprehensive installation instructions and troubleshooting, check out the [Fira Code Wiki on GitHub](https://github.com/tonsky/FiraCode/wiki).

-Let me know what you thought on [twitter](https://twitter.com/samhinshaw)!
+Let me know what you think on [twitter](https://twitter.com/samhinshaw)!

 *****